Configure Map Layout Data Plotting

 plot_slide_sheet = True

-The must be explicitly defined since they default to False
+The must be explicitly defined since they default to False.
+Here's what they do:

 show_properties_popup: Wires up a properties dialog that will now popup automatically when clicking on a feature and display the

-metadata associated with the feature as defined in the GeoJSON file.
-This will only apply to features that were configured withselectable = True
+propertiesmetadata associated with the feature as defined in the GeoJSON file.
+This will only apply to features that were configured withselectable = True, as we did with our NextGen layers in the last section.plot_slide_sheet: Adds a

-function when clicked (this function is discussed next).
-This will only apply to features that were configured withplottable = True
+Plotbutton to the properties dialog described in the line above and wire up the button to call theget_plot_for_featuresfunction when clicked (this function is discussed next).
+This will only apply to features that were configured withplottable = True, as we did with our NextGen layers in the last section.

 With just those two lines added, the popup generated when clicking on a featuer will look like this: